aragon/taiko-contracts/TEST_TREE.md

 │       ├── It canExecute should return false (when unlisted on creation, unappointed now) │       └── It execute should revert (when unlisted on creation, unappointed now) └── Given The proposal expired
-    ├── When calling getProposal expired
+    ├── When calling getProposal being expired
     │   └── It should return the right values
-    ├── When calling canApprove and approve expired
-    │   ├── It canApprove should return false (when listed on creation, self appointed now) │   ├── It approve should revert (when listed on creation, self appointed now) │   ├── It canApprove should return false (when listed on creation, appointing someone else now)
+    ├── When calling canApprove and approve being expired │   ├── It canApprove should return false (when listed on creation, self appointed now) │   ├── It approve should revert (when listed on creation, self appointed now) │   ├── It canApprove should return false (when listed on creation, appointing someone else now)